 Funded by / Ownership

-The Cato Institute is a 501(c)(3) Non-profit think tank who’s current CEO and President is Peter N. Goettler.
-According to their about page “Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of whom are responding to informative direct mail solicitations and program updates.”
-Cato offers an annual report that shows the percentages of money received as well as their IRS 990 form.
-The Cato institute is funded by a wide variety of organizations including Lynde and Harry Bradley Foundation, Charles Koch Foundation and Sarah Scaife Foundation.
+The Cato Institute is a 501(c)(3) Non-profit think tank whose current CEO and President is Peter N. Goettler.
+According to their about page, “Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of whom are responding to informative, direct mail solicitations and program updates.”
+Cato offers an annual report that shows the percentages of money received and their IRS 990 form.
+The Cato Institute is funded by various organizations, including the Lynde and Harry Bradley Foundation, Charles Koch Foundation, and Sarah Scaife Foundation.

 Analysis / Bias

-In review, The Cato Institute is a right leaning Libertarian think thank that advocates for privatizing many aspects of Government, such as schools and social security.
-Cato is also opposed to Campaign Finance Reform and often is criticized for climate change denial.
-While Cato advocates for right wing economic policies, they support socially liberal positions such as Gay Marriage, Marijuana Legalization and liberalized immigration.
+In review, The Cato Institute is a right-leaning Libertarian think tank that advocates for privatizing many aspects of Government, such as schools and social security.
+Cato is also opposed to Campaign Finance Reform and often is criticized for human-influenced climate change denial.
+While Cato advocates for right-wing economic policies, they support socially liberal positions such as Gay Marriage, Marijuana Legalization, and liberalized immigration.

-Cato Institute uses moderately loaded language in their headlines and articles such as this: The Myth of the Cyber Offense: The Case for Restraint.
-This article, like most on Cato, is very well researched and sourced properly.
-However, on the side bar of the website they offer curated news from other sources that generally leans right such as the National Review and the factually mixed Federalist.
-Story selection typically revolves around limited government issues with a strong emphasis on free market capitalism.
+Cato Institute uses moderately loaded language in its headlines and articles such as this: The Myth of the Cyber Offense: The Case for Restraint.
+Sourcing and proper research are the norms for articles.
+However, on the website’s sidebar, they offer curated news from other sources that generally lean right, such as the National Review and the factually mixed Federalist.
+Story selection typically revolves around limited government issues with a strong emphasis on free-market capitalism.